March 11, 2022

 If you’re a seasoned F&B business owner, you’re probably familiar with the practice of recipe costing.
 If you’re new to the industry or have just opened up your first CloudKitchens® delivery kitchen, you may still be unclear or have questions about this important topic.

 So, first off, what is the recipe costing?
-Recipe costing is figuring out the total cost of a recipe by breaking down each ingredient and calculating exactly what amount of money your restaurant incurs in preparing a specific dish.
+Recipe costing is figuring out the total cost of a dish by breaking down each ingredient and calculating exactly what amount of money your restaurant incurs in preparing food.
 This involves knowing exactly which ingredients—and how much—are needed to make an edible portion of that dish.

 Imagine what would happen if you weren’t calculating your dish preparation costs correctly and the price being paid for that dish by your customer wasn’t enough to cover the incurred costs.
 Your business would be in serious trouble, right?
-That’s why it’s so important and why we’re taking you step-by-step on how to do recipe costing the right way.
+That’s why it’s so important and why we’re taking you step-by-step on how to calculate recipe and food costing the right way, including sample formulae you can refer to.

 Recipe costing is a critical element of your F&B business operations.
 Here’s why:

-• When you know how the costs you incur in preparing every dish, you get a solid understanding of how much you can earn per dish.
+- When you know how the costs you incur in preparing every dish, you get a solid understanding of how much you can earn per dish.
+This can help you decide which dishes are more profitable and which items you can remove from your menu.

-• Once you know how much you can earn, you have a solid base for setting the price of that dish on the menu.
-After all, you want to make a profit!
+- Once you know how much you can earn, you have a solid base for setting the price of that dish on the menu.
+After all, you want to maximise your profits!

 5 steps to do recipe costing the right way